-Americans eat more highly processed foods today than ever, a trend that is especially pronounced among children and adolescents, who get 67 percent of their daily calories from these foods.
+Americans eat more highly processed foods today than ever, a trend that is especially pronounced among children and adolescents, who get 67% of their daily calories from these foods.
 At the same time, nutrition research continues to uncover ways in which highly processed foods are detrimental to human health, implicating them in a host of chronic diseases ranging from diabetes to cancer.
 But what exactly are highly processed foods, and why are they so bad for you?
 Read on for a breakdown.

-What Are Highly Processed Foods?
+What Are Highly Processed Foods (aka Ultra-Processed Foods)?

 Also known as ultra-processed foods, highly processed foods consist primarily of extracted or synthesized ingredients.
 Hallmarks of ultra-processed foods include a lack of fiber; high amounts of added sugar (even in foods that don’t taste sweet), salt, and fat; and long ingredient lists, often full of hard-to-pronounce substances.

 These industrially formulated products first gained popularity in the U.S. in the mid-20th century, as manufacturers began leveraging technological advances to cheaply produce convenient, highly palatable foods with long shelf lives.
 By the 21st century, they’d become a fixture of the American diet, making up more than half all calories consumed.

 The average supermarket today is stocked with thousands of ultra-processed foods.
 Some of the most common include:

 - Potato chips